offbynull/learn/Bioinformatics/input/input.md

 /input/ch1_code/src/GCA_000008865.2_ASM886v2_genomic.fna.xz
 ```

-TODO: RUN CODE TO LIST OUT THE KMERS IN THE ORI

-TODO: RUN CODE TO LIST OUT THE KMERS IN THE ORI

-TODO: RUN CODE TO LIST OUT THE KMERS IN THE ORI

-TODO: RUN CODE TO LIST OUT THE KMERS IN THE ORI

-TODO: RUN CODE TO LIST OUT THE KMERS IN THE ORI

-TODO: RUN CODE TO LIST OUT THE KMERS IN THE ORI

-TODO: RUN CODE TO LIST OUT THE KMERS IN THE ORI

-TODO: RUN CODE TO LIST OUT THE KMERS IN THE ORI

 # Terminology

  * A `{bm} k-mer/(k-mer|kmer)/i` is a subsequence of length k within some larger biological sequence (e.g. DNA or amino acid chain).
 For example, in the DNA sequence `GAAATC`, the following k-mer's exist: